tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ## Set up voice chat settings

-Those settings can be set by superusers only.
+These settings can be set by superusers only.
 There are three options to set it up:

 ![voice-chat-settings](/img/content/voice-chat-settings.png)